rapid7/metasploit-framework/documentation/modules/auxiliary/scanner/http/crawler.md

 ## Description

 This module is a http crawler, it will browse the links recursively from the web site.
-If you have loaded a database plugin and connected to a database this module will report web pages and web forms.
+If you have loaded a database plugin and connected to a database, this module will report web pages and web forms.

 ## Vulnerable Application

-You can use any web application to test the crawler
+You can use any web application to test the crawler.

 ## Options

   **URI**

-  Default path is /
+  Default path is `/`

   **DirBust**